Where We At: Exhibition sites

-WWA artists also participated in the National Conference of Artists meeting at Jackson, MS, Carifesta in Guyana in 1972, and the pan-African FESTAC in Nigeria (1977).
+WWA artists also participated in the National Conference of Artists meeting at Jackson, Mississippi, Carifesta in Guyana in 1972, and the pan-African FESTAC in Nigeria (1977).

 The WWA was also included in WACK!
 Art and the Feminist Revolution, the first comprehensive, historical exhibition to examine the international foundations and legacy of feminist art.
 The show appeared at the Museum of Contemporary Art, Los Angeles, and P.S.1 Contemporary Art Center, New York.